Intimate outdoor wedding ceremony in Dorset with small guest group and garden gazebo setting

 How Photography Differs at Smaller Weddings

+Smaller weddings require a slightly different approach.
 With fewer guests, interactions are more visible and more intimate.
 Moments happen quietly.
 Often, the most powerful photographs are subtle.

-I work in a documentary style, allowing events to unfold naturally, while also guiding gently when needed for portraits.
+I work in a documentary style, allowing events to unfold naturally, while guiding gently when needed for portraits.
 The balance remains consistent with my wider Dorset wedding photography, but with more flexibility built into the timeline.

 There is often time to explore locations more fully.
 To pause.
 To create portraits without feeling rushed.